Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Determining age of sexual maturity (the age at which a fish can reproduce) is important for managing a fish population to ensure that a fish has time to reproduce and replace itself before it is caught.

-For most species, the limiting factor for population growth is the number of eggs produced by females vs. the number of males in the population.
-As a result, our biologists focus on studying female ovaries.
-To study ovaries, they remove tissue samples from the ovaries, infuse them with wax, chill the samples in special trays, finely slice them, and then mount the slices on slides.
-They slides are put in a machine that stains the specimen by dunking it in a sequence of chemicals to make the tissues more visible under a microscope.
+For many fish species, the limiting factor for population growth is the number of eggs produced by females and the number of young that survive, or are recruited, to the population.
+To estimate the reproductive potential of a population, biologists at the Grand Isle Fisheries Research Lab target spawning fish and sample ovaries from the females.
+The gonad tissues infused with wax, finely sliced, then mounted on slides for histological analysis.
 Biologists use a microscope to examine the tissue cells and determine at what stage in the spawning cycle a sampled fish was.

 Genetics